krglaws/MyLFS/README.md

 on the device you specify.

     options:
         -v|--version            Print the LFS version this build is based on, then exit.

         -V|--verbose            The script will output more information where applicable (careful what you wish for).

         -e|--check              Output LFS dependency version information, then exit.
                                 It is recommended that you run this before proceeding with the rest of the build.

         -b|--build-all          Run the entire script from beginning to end.

         -x|--extend             Pass in the path to a custom build extension.
 See the 'example_extension' directory for reference.

-        -d|--download-pkgs  Download all packages into the 'pkgs' directory, then exit.
+        -d|--download-packages  Download all packages into the 'packages' directory, then exit.

         -i|--init               Create the .img file, partition it, setup basic directory structure, then exit.

         -p|--start-phase
         -a|--start-package      Select a phase and optionally a package within that phase to start building from.
                                 These options are only available if the preceeding phases have been completed.
 They should really only be used when something broke during a build, and you don't want to start from the beginning again.

         -o|--one-off            Only build the specified phase/package.

         -k|--kernel-config      Optional path to kernel config file to use during linux build.

         -m|--mount
         -u|--umount             These options will mount or unmount the disk image to the filesystem, and then exit the script immediately.
                                 You should be sure to unmount prior to running any part of the build, since the image will be automatically mounted and then unmounted at the end.

         -n|--install            Specify the path to a block device on which to install the fully built img file.

         -c|--clean              This will unmount and delete the image, and clear the logs.

         -h|--help               Show this message.
 ```

 ## How It Works